 Not every child with a profound hearing loss is a candidate for cochlear implantation.
 Here are some common reasons why cochlear implantation may not be the best choice:

 - If your child can receive a significant benefit from hearing aids, they are likely to be the better solution.

-- To gain the best benefit from a CI, it is important for children to have the full support of their family and to participate in rehabilitation programmes.
+- To gain the best benefit from a CI, it is important for children to have the full support of their family and to participate in rehabilitation programs.
 This is vital to ensure that your child obtains the best hearing experience using the implant.
-If a family cannot commit to participation in a rehabilitation programme, alternative options to a CI may need to be considered.
+If a family cannot commit to participation in a rehabilitation program, alternative options to a CI may need to be considered.